threefoldtech/tfchain/docs/misc/creating_validator.md

 yarn start
 ```

-Browse to <http://localhost:3000> and connect to the new node over it's public ip.
+Browse to <http://localhost:3000> and connect to the new node over its public ip.
 Make sure to specify the port, like: ws://YOUR_MACHINE_PUBLIC_IP:9944

 First insert the types: Go to `Settings` -> `Developer` -> Copy paste output of following [file](https://raw.githubusercontent.com/threefoldtech/tfchain_client_js/master/types.json)